freedomotic/fd-developer-manual/docs/source/plugins/bind-things-state-to-web-services-data.rst

 and then you can create automations like ``WHEN [You know the right answer to Life] THEN [send me an email]``

-Beside the all purpose **GenericEvent**, some useful events are predefined in freedomotic.
-Take a look at this list http://freedomotic.com/javadoc/it/freedomotic/events/package-frame.html
+Besides the all purpose **GenericEvent**, some useful events are predefined in freedomotic.
+Look at this list http://freedomotic.com/javadoc/it/freedomotic/events/package-frame.html

-.. note::  If you plugin main purpose is to change the state of objects on the map (eg: set thermometer object value to the value readed from Google Weather) then you should follow the option 1.
+.. note::  If your plugin's main purpose is to change the state of an object on the map (eg: set thermometer object value to the value read from Google Weather) then you should follow option 1.

-More info about triggers
+More information about triggers
 ------------------------

 A trigger can listen on an events channel and filter the event content.
-If your event notifies the outdoor temperature you can have a trigger called ``Outside is cold`` which fires if ``temperature is less than 10°C``.
+If your event notifies about the outdoor temperature, then you can have a trigger called ``Outside is cold`` which fires if ``temperature is less than 10°C``.
 You should provide this trigger along with your plugin in its *data/trg* folder.
 To know more about triggers definition take a look at this page